sidhyatikku/ai/README.md

 ---

 *Built and maintained by Sidhya Tikku.
-All AI-generated images are original works.*
+All AI-generated images are synthetic works.*